tyseer2335/forecast-ai/forecast-ai/DEVELOPER-README.md

    ```

     Set up frontend .env:
    - Create a Firebase project and obtain your API keys.
 Here is a guide: [Firebase Setup](https://firebase.google.com/docs/web/setup).
+Please follow step 5. for more details on how to get the firebase credentials.
    - Create a `.env` file in the frontend folder and add the following:
      ```plaintext
      REACT_APP_FIREBASE_API_KEY=your-firebase-api-key